Legal

 This policy covers three things:

-- The Slide Practice product once you create a coach account and begin using the booking, recording, and recap features.
+• The Slide Practice product once you create a practitioner account and begin using the booking, recording, and recap features.

-Where this policy refers to the rights and obligations of a "coach", it means a person who holds a Slide Practice account to run their coaching practice.
-Where it refers to a "client", it means a person the coach books, meets, records, or stores records about inside Slide Practice.
+Where this policy refers to the rights and obligations of a "practitioner", it means a person who holds a Slide Practice account to run their practice.
+Where it refers to a "client", it means a person the practitioner books, meets, records, or stores records about inside Slide Practice.

 3. The personal data we collect